RESEARCH STARTER

 Etiology and the disease process: Basal cell carcinomas begin in the skin's basal layer, the epidermis's deepest layer.
 Basal cells continually divide to form new cells for skin, hair, or glands.
 They become cancerous when a mutation in their deoxyribonucleic acid (DNA) causes them to multiply rapidly instead of dying.
 The most common cause of basal cell carcinoma is ultraviolet (UV) radiation, the shorter-wavelength UVB subtype more so than the long-wavelength UVA.
 These rays can strike the nuclei of skin cells and damage chromosomes or DNA.
 The body repairs most of the damage to the chromosomes, but cells that are not repaired can begin to divide wildly and become cancer cells, which destroy surrounding cells or tissues.
 Basal cell carcinomas are slow-growing and rarely spread to other body parts.
 If left untreated, however, they can damage surrounding tissue extensively.

 Incidence: Basal cell carcinoma is the most common skin cancer, accounting for approximately 80 percent of all skin cancers.
-According to a 2023 estimate by the American Cancer Society, 3.3 million people were diagnosed with basal and squamous cell skin cancer.
+According to the Skin Cancer Foundation in 2025, about 3.3 million people in the United States are diagnosed with basal and squamous cell skin cancer each year.
 About 90 percent of those are attributed to solar radiation, although some cases occur in skin rarely exposed to the sun.
 Men have historically been at higher risk than women, probably because they have worked outdoors more in the past; over time, this disparity has gradually lessened.
 Basal cell carcinoma is more common in adults than in children, and older adults are the most likely candidates, as these cancers can take twenty to fifty years to manifest after radiation exposure.

 Screening and diagnosis: Healthcare providers look for skin cancers as circumstances allow or warrant.
 Basal cell carcinoma is diagnosed by histological, or microscopic, examination of lesional cells from a lesion biopsy.
 The makeup and differentiation of cells determine the type and variety of cancer.